Materials 4.0 (EPSRC CDT)

 About the course

-The Materials 4.0 CDT programme has been developed by a consortium led by the Henry Royce Institute together with seven Universities (Strathclyde, Leeds, Manchester, Sheffield, Cambridge, Oxford and Imperial College) and two national institutes (National Physical Laboratory and the Alan Turing Institute).
+Materials 4.0 EPSRC CDT has been developed by a consortium led by the Henry Royce Institute together with seven Universities (Strathclyde, Leeds, Manchester, Sheffield, Cambridge, Oxford and Imperial College) and two national institutes (National Physical Laboratory and the Alan Turing Institute).
+The CDT has a large industrial base collaboration and most of the projects are with industrial partners.

 Attendance